 Description

-The laboratory LISA (Laboratoire Interuniversitaire des Systèmes Atmosphériques CNRS-University Paris 7 and 12), in association with the AILES team is currently developing such a cell.
-The goal is to generate optical paths of the order of hundred meters in a controlled enclosure between 350 and 100K, with vacuum systems capable of handling the appropriate gas mixtures without generating extraneous vibration, harmful to the quality of the measure.
+The AILES beamline is equipped with various cells.
+The goal is to generate optical paths up to a few hundred meters in a controlled enclosure cooled down between 350 and 100K, with vacuum systems capable of handling the appropriate gas mixtures without generating extraneous vibration, harmful to the quality of the measure.

-• Allowing an optical path of 150 m with at least 10% transmission.
+• Allowing an optical path from 10 cm up to a few hundered meters with at least 10% transmission.

 • High stability and accuracy measurements even at low temperature and pressure.